No SSN Required — 100% Private & Anonymous

 +

 No — by design.
 Because we store data only locally and collect nothing server-side, your history stays on the device and browser where you ran the estimate.
-This is intentional: it means zero privacy risk.
-If you switch devices, you'll start fresh, which keeps your data completely private.
+This keeps your data completely private.

 What do the history entries show?